-Pigeon peas are small, round to oval, mostly cherry-red colored seeds in the legume family.
-However, they come in other color variations like yellow, brown, variegated, etc. Pigeonpeas are thought to have originated in India where they recognized as red gram, and currently grown as pulse crop throughout the tropics and subtropics of Asia, and sub-Saharan Africa for their nutritious dry seeds.
+Pigeon peas are small, round to oval, mostly cherry-red colored dicotyledon seeds in the legume family.
+However, they come in other color patterns as yellow, brown, variegated, etc. Pigeon peas have thought to be originated in India where they are recognized as red grams and currently grown as a major pulse crop throughout the tropics and subtropics of Asia, and sub-Saharan Africa for their nutritious dry seeds.

 |Pigeon peas (red gram), split.|